johan-uribe21/PharmaDash/client/README.md

 In server directory, run `mix deps.get` and then `mix phx.server` to start the server in local development mode on port 4000.

 In client directory, run `npm install` and then `quasar dev` to start the client in local development mode on port 8080.

+Server is currently configured to allow CORS requests from localhost:8080, with withCredentials set to true in the request headers.